Atmosfear (series): ATMOSFEAR: The Gatekeeper

 At the 2018 San Diego Comic-Con, A Couple 'A Cowboys and Hijynx Toys announced a forthcoming relaunch of the series for 2019.

-In 2019, an app based version of the game, was licensed by Creata IP and released in Australia, Spain and Portugal, with additional territories following in 2020.
-The rules are very similar to the 2004 game with some modifications but the key change is The Gatekeeper, performed by Jacek Koman, who comes in the form of an app that works in conjunction with a smart device creating the perfect game of ATMOSFEAR.
+In 2019, an app based version of the game was licensed by Creata IP and released in Australia, Spain and Portugal, with additional territories following in 2020.
+The rules are very similar to the 2004 game with some modifications, but the main change is The Gatekeeper, performed by Jacek Koman, who comes in the form of an app that works in conjunction with a smart device creating the perfect game of ATMOSFEAR.
 Multiple devices can be used during the game.

 Atmosfear 30th Anniversary Edition

-The Kickstarter for the Atmosfear 30th Anniversary Edition concluded on December 13th, 2021.
+The Kickstarter for the Atmosfear 30th Anniversary Edition concluded on 13 December 2021.
 The Kickstarter had a total of 3,884 backers, and the game was backed for a total of AU $491,581 with a goal of AU $90,000.